tytydraco/yessleep/out/When_I_walked_into_college_class_I_did_not_expect_to_be_caught_up_in_a_death_game_run_by_a_psychotic_cactus.md

 “Because you’re a psychopath.”

 “Wrong,” he said.
-“I just want one thing,” his words were still rattling in my head when I reached into my phone and dialed 911 with shaky fingers.
+“I just want one thing,” his words were still rattling in my head when I reached for my phone and dialed 911 with shaky fingers.
 He disappeared, dragging Nico’s shadow with him, with the latter struggling and squirming to get away.

 *I just want my family back.*